DigitalPublishingToolkit/tod57/md/06_Treske_Ch3.md

 entity, a different kind of Golem, with a blown-in spirit built of our moving images.

-‘What Blake found in the Bible is the priority of Inspiration over Memory, of the visionary and the imaginative over the traditional and conventional.
+>What Blake found in the Bible is the priority of Inspiration over Memory, of the visionary and the imaginative over the traditional and conventional.
 In these words there is a manifesto for the thesis of this book.
-They culminate with the stirring stanzas to encourage people to build the New Jerusalem.’[^06_Treske_Ch3_19] We can't take technology for granted, or at least we shouldn't.
+They culminate with the stirring stanzas to encourage people to build the New Jerusalem.[^06_Treske_Ch3_19]

+We can't take technology for granted, or at least we shouldn't.
 Technology will change and transform rapidly, but what will we become?
 We become material, substance, the universe, gods, the singularity, and the world, everything, including religious utopia,